bd/twidor/README.md

 ## Limitations

-* Up/Down/Right/left Arrows key labels are not shown (current lessons do not use them).
+* Macro key labels are limited to the first three lettes.
-* Mouse keys are not shown, and mapping them to letters is untested.
+* Up/down/right/left arrows key labels are not shown (current lessons do not use them).
-* Macro key labels are truncated to the first three lettes.
+* Mouse buttons are not shown, and mapping them to letters is untested.

 ## How to Build